Theodore-Ho/MusicVisuals/README.md

 # Description of the assignment

 This assignment is about music visualisation.
-I created 4 themes that responds to music.
+I created 4 themes that respond to music.

 # Instructions

 ## Control

 My assignment could be controlled with both keyboard and mouse.
 Keyboard SPACE controls the music start or pause.
 This could also control with the mouse click.
-In the menu area, I drawed a start/pause and a rewind button, and 4 buttons for every theme.
-Rewind and theme choose can only control by mouse click.
+In the menu area, I drew a start/pause and a rewind button, and 4 buttons for every theme.
+Rewind and theme-choose can only control by mouse click.
 <img src="images/Menu.png" width="500"/>

 ## Themes

 - **Theme1**: Rotating flower.
-Flower rotate and the speed is corresponding to the the amplitude, and the length of petals is also respond with amplitude.
+The flower rotates and the speed is corresponding to the amplitude, and the length of the petals is also responds with amplitude.
 <img src="images/Theme1.gif" width="500"/>

 - **Theme2**: Rotating polygons.
-Triangle with outer rectangle, pentagon, ..., tetradecagon.
+Triangle with the outer rectangle, pentagon, ..., tetradecagon.
 Each polygon has different colour and size.
-The rotate speed and the size is respond to the amplitude.
+The rotate speed and the size responds to the amplitude.
 <img src="images/Theme2.gif" width="500"/>

 - **Theme3**: Pitch-circles.
-This theme divides the music into 9 pitches, when the pitch is playing, the corresponding position generates a circle and the circle goes up.
+This theme divides the music into 9 pitches, when the pitch is playing, the corresponding position generates a circle and the circles go up.
 <img src="images/Theme3.gif" width="500"/>

-- **Theme4**: Raining.
+- **Theme4**: Snowing.
 7 group of different color bubbles generates respond to the amplitude.
-Bubbles goes down and swing left and right, look like raining.
+Bubbles go down and swing left and right, looks like snow.
 <img src="images/Theme4.gif" width="500"/>

 # How it works
-I have 10 java files in the assignment: Main, MyVisual, Theme1 - 4, Circle, Bubble, Visual and VisualException.
+I have 10 java files in the assignment: Main, MyVisual, Theme1 - 4, Circle, Bubble, Visual, and VisualException.
 In the `Main.java`, it calls `MyVisual.java`, and the `MyVisual.java` calls other java files.
 The menu and basic settings, such as `loadAudio()`, `draw()`, etc, are in the `MyVisual.java` file.
-And all the control operation are running in `MyVisual.java`.
+And all the control operations are running in `MyVisual.java`.

 ## Theme 1
 There are two elements in this part, one is the outer border and another is the flower.
 The border is responds with audio buffer use `getAudioBuffer().get(i)`.
-And both length and rotate speed of petals in flower are respond to `getSmoothedAmplitude()`.
+And both length and rotate speed of petals in flower are responding to `getSmoothedAmplitude()`.

 ## Theme 2
 I use `cos()` and `sin()` in for loop to form polygons.
-The size and rotate speed is respond to `getSmoothedAmplitude()`.
-The outer polygons have faster rotate speed.
+The size and rotate speed responds to `getSmoothedAmplitude()`.
+The outer polygons have a faster rotation speed.
 ```java
 for(int i = 3; i < 15 ; i++)
 {